 — Elisa Bernick, Associate Editor

-great article for easy step-by-step instructions about how to seal attic air leaks.
+Check out this great article for easy step-by-step instructions about how to seal attic air leaks.